Productboard Alternatives

 Free

-Up to 100 tracked users
+100 tracked users

 Migration steps

-4. Embed Canny widget on product pages.
+4. Embed the Canny widget on product pages and configure the public board's branding.

 Paid plans from $99.00/mo